-B. 1973 Based in Varsovia
+B. 1973- POLISH Based in Tbilissi

 Project explores modern Ukraine in turmoil with the Dnieper river a metaphor of present split in the country.
 It documents how the mixed ethnic and historical legacies of Ukraine brought…More

 This work ( which in 2014 was published as a book ) is my story of experiencing life in the Caucasus, by virtue of Georgia, where I live since 2002.…More

 V. Putin his speech in Moscow announcing the annexation of Crimea in March 2014 told the audience «Millions of people went to bed in one country and awoke in different…More